mathias612/network-investigator/PROGRESS.md

 - ✅ Copy as cURL and JSON
 - ✅ Modern, responsive UI
 - ✅ Real-time updates
+- ✅ General section in Headers tab with key request information
+- ✅ Enhanced search in Headers tab with navigation controls
+- ✅ UUID integration in General section (clickable and copyable)

 ### How to Test:
 1. Build the extension: `npm run build`
 2. Load it in Chrome/Edge as an unpacked extension
 3. Open DevTools and look for "Network Investigator" tab
 4. Navigate to any website to see network calls captured
+5. Click on a network call to view details in the Headers tab
+6. Test the General section and search functionality

 ## 📁 Project Structure
 ```